manujosephv/gandalf/README.md

 ## Model Implementation

-The model is implemented and added to PyTorch Tabular `https://github.com/manujosephv/pytorch_tabular/tree/main/src/pytorch_tabular/models/gandalf`
+The model is implemented and added to PyTorch Tabular as one of the many models implemented there.
+`https://github.com/manujosephv/pytorch_tabular/tree/main/src/pytorch_tabular/models/gandalf`

 The code is also available in the `src` folder of this repo, but more to show the implementation.
 The actual implementation is in the PyTorch Tabular repo.